McBroom, O’Hearn spark Royals to 5-4 victory over Cardinals

 The 31-year-old Harvey was making his second start for the Royals and lasted 2 2/3 innings.
 The former Mets right-hander, who had Tommy John surgery in 2015, has a 9.00 ERA covering 5 2/3 innings this season.

 Kansas City led 2-0 after McBroom drove in a run on a fielder’s choice in the second and O’Hearn singled home a run in the third.

+“That was the big run there,” Wainwright said about the run in the third.
+“Giving up a run with two out and nobody on.
+That’s pretty hard to swallow.
+You can give up free passes.
+Good hitters make you pay for your mistakes.”

 The Royals added a run in the fifth when Cam Gallagher scored on a throwing error by Edman on an infield single by Whit Merrifield to cut the lead to 4-3.

 THESE SPIKES ARE MADE FOR WALKING